 Rum is making a steady comeback with liquor aficionados, craft cocktail connoisseurs and normal guys alike.
 That means it’s time to upgrade your home bar accordingly and find out why people are falling in love with this tropical booze.

 If rum still makes you think of a drunken pirate or a college kid with some Malibu, you’re not alone.
-Rum has an odd rap because the stuff you typically see is heavily sweetened or flavored, and you probably wouldn’t sit back and sip it like a grown-up.
+Rum has an odd rap because the stuff you typically see is heavily sweetened or flavored, and you probably wouldn’t sit back and sip it the way you would best bourbons or top whiskey brands.
 However, there’s a whole other side to rum that cocktail-lovers and liquor geeks get very excited about.

-Along with tequila, rum is currently giving old-school sipping liquors a run for their money.
+Along with the best tequila on the market, rum is currently giving old-school sipping liquors a run for their money.
 Why?
 The short answer is that rum is just newer and more exciting than yet another glass of bourbon or Cognac.
 Part of rum’s attraction is also the lawlessness of its production, as compared to the tightly-regulated processes of most spirits.
 This makes the rum world very fun to explore, but it also means that it’s important to understand how the stuff is made before selecting the right bottle for your home bar.

 How Is Rum Produced?

 Rum is made by fermenting and distilling molasses or pure sugarcane.
 That’s about the only criteria for making rum.
 Unlike most spirits, there are no territorial restrictions and very few production requirements on the creation of rum.

 Still, most rums (and certainly the best bottles) come from the places where sugarcane and molasses are produced, such as the Caribbean and South American countries, as well as the Philippines and India.
 The key to great rum is quality sugarcane and proper aging in a warm, humid climate.
 These tropical areas provide both.